Neuffexx/DisplayKeys-IS/README.md

 - Create GIF support
 - Clean Up UI
 - Improve Image Splitting Logic
+- Saving/Loading presets (in case you find combos that work for you)

 ## How does it work?
 Oh wow someone actually reads this?